 Harward Center for Community Partnerships

 These grants (supported by the Arthur Crafts and Helen A. Papaioanou Funds) provide resources for students who design volunteer service projects or an academically-related community-engaged learning project and are intended to cover incidentals such as supplies, fees, or research expenses.
-Funding up to $150 for qualified individuals and up to $300 for a group of students is available.
+Awards are competitive, are granted without regard to financial need, and are available to students in all disciplines and classes.
+Funding up to $200 for qualified individuals is available, however transportation-related expenses CANNOT exceed $100.
 Brought to you by the Harward Center for Community Partnerships.

 Committee for Environmental Responsibility